xialijun0801/qfin/README.md

 before your first C++ interview.
 There are other books, [More Effective C++](http://www.amazon.com/More-Effective-Improve-Programs-Designs/dp/020163371X) and [Effecive Mordern C++](http://www.amazon.com/Effective-Modern-Specific-Ways-Improve/dp/1491903996), but I haven't read them yet.

 ## R

+*comments on the usefullness*: not very heavily tested, but extremely helpful.

 There's no real good book for R. Hadley's [Advanced R](http://adv-r.had.co.nz/) is an excellent book, but it is only for advanced users.